jfmaas/HOS-TYPO3-discovery/Addingfacettype.md

-# Adding new facet typeof
+# Adding new facet type